datagrok/modular-git-hooks/README.md

     ├── common-githooks/    # my local collection of useful hooks, organized for `dispatch` │   ├── .git/           # which is itself under version control │   │
-    │   ├── commit-msg.d/   # these directories contain all my hook scripts (not shown.)
+    │   ├── commit-msg.d/   # these directories contain all my hooks (not shown.)
     │   ├── post-update.d/
     │   ├── pre-commit.d/
     │   ├── prepare-commit-msg.d/